jisc-services/Public-Documentation/PublicationsRouter/v2/api/API.md

 ### 4. Validate Minimum Metadata + Package request

-It is possible to send a request with virtually no JSON metadata, instead relying on metadata embedded in the binary Package (e.g. in a JATS XML structure).
+It is possible to send a request with virtually no JSON metadata, instead relying on metadata embedded in an XML file in the binary Package (e.g. in a JATS XML structure).

 To do this, send the bare-minimum JSON notification, with only the format identifier of the [package](https://github.com/sherpaservices/Public-Documentation/blob/master/PublicationsRouter/v2/api/Packaging.md) included.
 For example: